Monday, September 29, 2025

 Hamish and I kept ourselves busy from about 10am by walking into the city to venture up Sydney Tower.
 It’s been a decade or two since I last visited this landmark attraction.
 As part of our excursion, we made a last-minute decision to do the Skywalk experience.
 This involved putting on a harness and walking around the outside of the tower’s observation pod more than 268 metres above the street.

 Hamish was under strict instructions to ensure I didn’t eat a big lunch or knock back too many beers.
 As a result, we arrived home sober and hungry.
 I’m glad we did.
 Garry booked a private chef, two waiters and a barman for the party, thus releasing the two of us to host our guests.
-The evening kicked off with canapes and champagne, before a sumptuous buffet dinner was served.
+The evening kicked off with canapés and champagne, before a sumptuous buffet dinner was served.
+As a gift, our friend Bee created a towering birthday cake decorated to match the black, white and gold theme that Garry had envisaged.
 Again, I’ll let photos do the talking.

 Welcome to my seventh decade!